 3. Suggest healthy recipes

 Nutrition plays a vital role in maintaining good health at any age.
 Eating a nutrient-rich diet will keep your parent’s energy levels up and help them stick to a healthy weight.
-MedlinePlus states that “good nutrition can also help to prevent some diseases, high blood pressure, osteoporosis, type 2 diabetes, and some cancers.”
+MedlinePlus states that “good nutrition can also help to preventing falls some diseases, high blood pressure, osteoporosis, type 2 diabetes, and some cancers.”

 Many elderly people find it more difficult to eat a balanced diet.
 This may be due to a lack of interest in food or a low appetite.
 Health conditions and mobility issues can also make it more difficult for seniors to plan and prepare healthy meals.
 You can improve your parent’s nutrition by suggesting healthy recipes that are full of fresh foods.
 Take a look at this article by A Place For Mom for ideas of quick and healthy recipes for seniors.
 You can also show your parents how to find healthy recipes online using search engines and food blogs.